-Refer to the University General Academic Polices for General Academic Policies that apply to all students.
+Refer to the University General Academic Policies in the General Section of this catalog for General Academic Policies that apply to all students.
 P/NC grading is not available for courses taught in the College of Pharmacy.
 In addition to courses for which P/NC grading is used exclusively, a student may elect P/NC grading for an additional seven credit hours, excluding course work in the natural sciences (biology, chemistry, physics and mathematics with the exception of developmental math).
 These seven P/NC hours are applicable only to courses in English composition, humanities/fine arts, diversity studies and social sciences.
 Once the petition is filed, the request is irrevocable.